lorikrell/gamerchic/docs/horror.md

 ### Corruption Body Horror

 :::caution Enter at your own risk!
 Some tales of terror delve into alien minds, abhorrent flesh, and twisted perceptions all part of body horror.
-Few players nmay be interested in these tales.
+Few players may be interested in these tales.
 Be prepared to change or simply the descriptions accordingly, and explain what they are in for.
 :::

 For those willing to go into body horror and supreme corruption, you may want to consider a different system of perks and curses.
 Players may earn an opportunity to accept a gift (perk) but it comes with a cost (curse).